Convergence of Hessian estimator from random samples on a manifold with boundary: Convergence of the Hessian estimator with rates

 \begin{ASSUM} Assume that $\rho_{X}$ satisfies $\rho_{X} \in C^2(M)$ and $\inf_{x\in M}\rho_{X}(x)>0$. \end{ASSUM}

 \begin{ASSUM} Assume that the observed data set $\mathcal{X} = \{x_{i}\}_{i=1}^{n}\subset\mathbb{R}^{p}$ is i.i.d. sampled from $X$. \end{ASSUM}

 We adopt normal coordinates $\{x^j\}$ and the basis $\{e_j:=\frac{\partial}{\partial x^j}\}$ of $T_{\xi}M$ to compare ${\bf Hess}\, {\bf f}$ and $Hess(f)$.
 Note that $Hess(f)(\xi)$ depends on the Christoffel symbol of $M$, which can be set to 0 at $\xi$ when the normal coordinates centered at $\xi$ are used.
 See Section \ref{section:hessian review} for a quick summary.
 On the other hand, the computation of ${\bf Hess}\, {\bf f}$ involves numerical approximation, and the curvature is involved in the tangent space estimate.
 Hence ${\bf Hess}\, {\bf f}$ and $Hess(f)(\xi)$ might differ with the deviation term involving curvatures.
 The question is how large these deviations are, and whether they bias the Hessian estimator.
 Moreover, when the sampling distribution is nonuniform, it is expected to also play a role, and we need to know how much it impacts the estimator.
-We have the following theorem quantifying how well ${\bf Hess}\, {\bf f}$ approximates $Hess(f)$ at a given point asymptotically when $n\to \infty$.